 Morse’s Swedish Pancakes

-These pancakes are distinctly Swedish due to the key ingredient: lingonberry preserves.
+These thin, crepe-like pancakes are distinctly Swedish due to the key ingredient: lingonberry preserves.
 In case you can’t find any, you can use berry jam instead—but we recommend that authentic international flavor.

 Don’t worry, we know—crepes aren’t pancakes!
 But it’s a nice change of pace.
 Be sure to dress up this basic crepe recipe with a variety of fillings!